Howard Kendall: Athletic Bilbao and Manchester City

 Kendall's time in Bilbao was not a great success, hindered by limitations on the players he could sign for the Basque club, though his popularity with the supporters was boosted by his assurances that he would not seek to change their traditions.
-He did manage to lead Athletic to fourth place in La Liga in his first season, and qualification for the following season's UEFA Cup, with eventual elimination by Juventus.
-He turned down an offer to manage Newcastle United in November 1988 in order to remain in Spain, but was sacked on 15 November 1989 after a poor run of results, and speculation began immediately about where his next job would be.
+He did manage to lead Bilbao to a fourth place finish in La Liga in his first season, and qualify for the following season's UEFA Cup, where they were eliminated by Juventus.
+He turned down an offer to manage Newcastle United in November 1988 in order to remain in Spain, but was sacked a year later on 15 November 1989, after a poor run of results and speculation began immediately about where his next job would be.
 There were frequent reports that he would be the next England manager when Bobby Robson eventually departed.
 On 7 December 1989, he returned to England as manager of Manchester City and secured their survival with a comfortable 14th-place finish.
 Kendall's name had also been linked to Manchester United, whose disappointing form that season was leading to media talk – as well as calls from fans – for manager Alex Ferguson to be sacked.
 In the event, Ferguson kept his job and went on to guide United to numerous trophies until his retirement 23 years later.

 With the announcement in late May that Bobby Robson would step down as England manager after the 1990 FIFA World Cup, Kendall's name was inevitably mentioned by the press as a likely successor.
 However, he quickly dismissed the speculation and declined an offer by The Football Association to be interviewed for the role, which ultimately went to Graham Taylor.
 Kendall was suggested again as a possible choice for the England job after Taylor resigned in November 1993, but Terry Venables was appointed.